domenicasantana/couture-hub/README.md

 The following features could be added in the future, given more development time:

-### 1. Account Management Tools
+### 1. Admin Account :

-* Helpful account management tools could be provided, such as the ability to update usernames, email addresses and passwords.
-* A password recovery by email function could also be provided.
-Django authentication tools could be used for this.
+* the admin account could have more options to updated other users details .

-### 2. Article Filters
+### 2. User Profiles and Preferences:

-* The ability for all users to filter the articles by category.
+* The ability for all users profiles can create and customize their profiles, including a wishlist.

+### 3. Advanced Search and Filtering:

+* Implementing full-text search and filters on the website website(not only on the blog page) will significantly improve the user's ability to find specific items quickly and easily.

-### 4. Chat functionality
+### 4. Chat Within Comments Section:

-* The ability to chat with other users of the blog.
-Django channels could be used for this.

-### 5. Code optimization and refactoring

-* This was my first major project using Python and Django, so there are a few areas where I feel the code could be made neater and more efficient.
-* In particular, replacing some function based views with class based view

-***
+*  Enhance user interactions by allowing them to engage in real-time conversations within the comments section.
+This interactive feature not only improves user engagement but also creates a dynamic and social shopping experience, where users can connect.

+### 5.Social Media Integration:

+* Implementing social media authentication for login or registration(social media APIs, implementing OAuth for authentication, and building sharing functionality) This will help to gather valuable user data from social media profiles to personalize recommendations and improve marketing strategies.

 ## Technologies